 Data cannot be the new oil

-Not so long-ago organizations woke up to the value of data.
-They realized that people were generating vast volumes of valuable information that could be used to improve business offerings by understanding the user in finer detail.
+Not so long-ago organisations woke up to the value of data.
+They realised that people were generating vast volumes of valuable information that could be used to improve business offerings by understanding the user in finer detail.
 However, unlike oil, just collecting and storing data does not unlock the box of value.
 Given the pace at which we are generating data now, data tends to begin losing value almost as soon as it is generated.
 That is because unless put to use, it starts aging.

 All the trends and insights that we can leverage from data come in handy when we gain the capacity to obtain insights in real-time.
 Of course, historical data is important to understand how trends evolve.
 But we can no longer rely solely on historical data.
 Gathering and storing data and not making it work is a pointless exercise.